axelvaldez/radical-companies/_posts/Posts/2022-09/2022-09-29 Posts/2022-09-30-how-to-talk-about-radical.markdown

    <td class="_spacer"></td>
   </tr>
  </table>
  <p>From the bottom up,</p>
  <table>
   <tr>
    <th>Experimentation</th>
    <td>
     <p>Means never having to say you’re sorry.
 But you must tell what you’ve learned from the experiment.
 If you don’t, nobody, including you, can learn from it.
-Even saying, “I don’t know why it went wrong” means we learned something from it.</p>
+Even saying, &ldquo;I don’t know why it went wrong&rdquo; means we learned something from it.</p>
     <p>BTW, whether you do this out loud or written or what have you, it’s something that you all need to agree on from the outset.</p>
    </td>
   </tr>